 A tentative length of stay based on your diagnosis, current status and prognosis will be established within a few days.
-Our average length of stay is about 2 weeks, but ultimately is individualized to you, your medical and rehab needs and insurance coverage.
+Our average length of stay is about two weeks, but ultimately is individualized to you, your medical and rehab needs and insurance coverage.

 Certain aspects of the care we provide are mandated by the Centers for Medicare and Medicaid Services.
-Spaulding Cape Cod is a hospital specializing in rehabilitation.
-As such, it serves a specific patient population that requires close medical monitoring by physicians and nurses who are here 24 hours a day 7 days a week and a high intensity of therapy.
-Expect to be visited by your Spaulding physician at least three times/week and expect to participate in 3 hours of therapy 5 out of 7 days/week.
+SCC is a hospital specializing in rehabilitation.
+As such, it serves a specific patient population that requires close medical monitoring by physicians and nurses who are here 24 hours a day, seven days a week and a high intensity of therapy.
+Expect to be visited by your Spaulding physician at least three times per week and expect to participate in three hours of therapy five out of seven days/week.

 Your rehabilitation team, at a minimum, includes your Spaulding physician, nurse, patient care associate, case manager, and therapists.
-Your team might also include, as needed, a nutritionist, respiratory therapist, orthotist/prosthetist, social worker, psychologist, psychiatrist, and physician specialists.
+Your team might also include, as needed, a nutritionist, respiratory therapist, orthotist/ prosthetist, social worker, psychologist, psychiatrist, and physician specialists.